ovh/docs/pages/platform/data-processing/36_HOWTO_use_object_storage_java/guide.en-gb.md

 We will use the OpenStack S3 API to read and write data to Swift Object Storage.

 Samples are based on the well-known WordCount.
 We will first read data from a text file, then count the frequence of each word in this particular file.
+And the print the result in output log and also write the result in a text file in Swift object storage.

 ## Requirements
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
-- An OVHcloud account
+- An OVHcloud account.
 - A cloud project in your OVHcloud account (see [How to create a cloud project](../../public-cloud/getting_started_with_public_cloud_logging_in_and_creating_a_project){.external} for details).
 - Data Processing activated (see [How to activate the Data Processing](../activation){.external} for details).
 - The input file 'novel.txt' used by the following samples is available [Here](https://github.com/ovh/data-processing-samples/tree/master/java_wordCount_S3/novel.txt){.external}.
-You have to upload it in a Swift container.
-Please refer to this documentation that explains how to create a Swift container [Getting started with the Swift API](../../public-cloud/getting_started_with_the_swift_api/){.external}.
+You have to upload it in a Swift container. (see [Getting started with the Swift API](../../public-cloud/getting_started_with_the_swift_api/){.external} to read more about how to create a Swift container).
 - OVHcloud object storage "secret key" and "access key" for the container that you have uploaded the 'novel.txt' text file.
-(See [How to create EC2 credentials](../../public-cloud/getting_started_with_the_swift_S3_API/){.external}).
+(See [How to create EC2 credentials](../../public-cloud/getting_started_with_the_swift_S3_API/){.external} for more details).

-## Read data with Apache Spark using OpenStack Swift S3 API
+## Read/Write data with Apache Spark using OpenStack Swift S3 API in Java

 Find below the code in Java that: